 As of now, copper products are not effective as fruit has already begun to form.
 Right now to prevent the spread of fire blight, remove the infected wood as soon as you see it.
 Dip shears in 10% bleach (1 part bleach, 9 parts water) between cuts and remove at least 12-18” below the canker.

 During fall and spring there are two different controls to use on your pears:

-Copper Soap - An organic control, apply 2 oz. in fall or early winter once your trees go dormant.
+Copper Soap - An organic control, apply in fall or early winter once your trees go dormant.
 This will occur when all the leaves fall off your tree.
-In spring, apply .5 oz when blossoms begin to open and repeat sprays every 7-10 days until flowering has ended.
+In spring, apply when blossoms begin to open and repeat sprays every 7-10 days until flowering has ended.

-Liqui-Cop - For pears and quinces, apply 1 tsp per gallon when trees are blooming at 10% in spring and repeat every 5-7 days through flowering.
+Liqui-Cop - For apples, pears and quince, apply when trees begin blooming in spring.

 Although you may be alarmed at the appearance of these small unsightly spots, this is not the beginnings of fire blight but leaf spot.

 Easily identified by its round shape and definite edge with a darker border, leaf spot won’t cause long-term damage to your tree and is easily managed by removing the infected leaves.
 Just like with peach leaf curl it is important to bag up the infected leaves and dispose of them to keep the infection contained.